 The word Calendar comes from the Latin “calendarium”, a name given to books utilized for tracking payments and recording time.
 The first day of each month was called by the Romans kalendae or calends, day when the debts were due.
 There are currently several calendars utilized worldwide, the Gregorian calendar being the most commonly used.

-All calendars refer to a cycle and the way of dividing the cycles themselves defers.
+All calendars refer to a cycle, and the way of dividing the cycles themselves differs.

 13 Moon Calendar